 [Note: William B. Archer’s date of birth is taken from the UVA Matriculation Books, for sessions 10 and 12; in session 9, he gave the date of his birth as 29 Dec.
 1814.
 I should also warn the researcher that there were several men named Archer in the ranks of the volunteers in the Mexican War, including one man also named William B. Archer who later settled in Illinois.
 In addition, there is a contemporary William S. Archer who served both in the Virginia House of Delegates and the United States Senate and House of Representatives.—JLC]

 Thomas Marshall Archer (5 Oct.
 1837-28 Nov.
 1881) was from Fauquier County, VA, the son of William B. Archer (above) and his wife, Mary Marshall.
 He attended the University of Virginia in sessions 33-34 (1856-1858), and studied to be a lawyer.

 T. Marshall Archer served in the Confederate army in the 38th Battalion of the Virginia Light Artillery (Fauquier Artillery) as a second lieutenant.
 He was wounded in August 1862 at Rappahannock Station, VA., and was wounded again at Plymouth, NC on 20 Apr.
 1864.
 He was on sick leave until late December 1864, when he was assigned to light duty in Richmond, VA.
 He surrendered at Appomattox Court House, on 9 Apr.
 1865.

-After the war, T. Marshall Archer lived in Culpeper County, VA, where he was a lawyer.
-He was a representative to the Conference of Conservative Electors in 1872, representing Culpeper.
+After the war, T. Marshall Archer lived in Culpeper County, VA, where he was a lawyer with the firm of Archer & Morton.
+(Alexandria Gazette, 5 Jan.
+1878) He was a representative to the Conference of Conservative Electors in 1872, representing Culpeper.